IevanBry/waste-classification-mobilenetv2-raspberrypi/README.md

 ```

 ## 🚀 Running the Program
-1. Connect all components (camera, sensor, servo) as configured in the script.
+1️⃣ Connect all components (camera, sensor, servo) as configured in the script.<br>
-2. Run:
+2️⃣ Run:
 ```bash
 python3 project.py
 ```
-3. Open your browser and go to:
+3️⃣ Open your browser and go to:
 ```bash
 http://<RASPBERRY_PI_IP>:5000
 ```